shreyadthaker/Numeric_Sequence/README.md

 ## How to generate sequences?

-To generate sequences, please enter a whole number (integer) and click the "Generate Sequence" button.
+To generate sequences, please enter a whole number (integer) and click the "Generate Sequences" button.

 The following numeric sequences shall be displayed: